loo-al/Point_Of_Sale/README.md

 **April - August 2020**

 The application is a point of sale system written in Java.
-It has an inventory and items to a transatcion until the sale is totaled.
-A receipt populates and displays after the transaction is complete.
+It has an inventory and adds items to a transatcion until the sale is totaled.
+A receipt populates and displays the transaction details after the the user selects Total.